luca-dupont/Complex_Plotter/README.md

 ## How to use :
 * Run `cargo run --release` in the terminal while in the Complex_Plotter directory.
-* Change function to graph in the code at line 128
+* Change function to graph in the code at lines 114 and below

 ## Controls :
 * \- : Zoom out